Series: Delroi Warrior 1, Delroi Universe 9

 She made a bitter sound.
 “He doesn’t know.
 He doesn’t want a mate.
 He made that very clear.”

 Tallus stared at her.
 She understood his shock.
 He assumed her mate was a warrior, but though Sergei Trace had Delroi DNA, he obviously wasn’t one of them.
 Fate was a bitch.
 Sergei might be her mate, but she was much better suited to the other man.
 The father of her child.
 They would go so well together if destiny just cooperated.
-That wasn’t in the cards though.
-And sitting here feeling sorry for herself was a waste of time.
+Hell, they’d been doing just fine without that capricious bitch.
+That was in question now, and sitting here feeling sorry for herself was a waste of time.
 She had a meeting to get to and a move to prepare for.
+Somewhere in between she needed to figure out how to break all the news to Razor.
 She jumped off the table and held her hand out to Tallus.

 “I’m going to be late.
 Thanks for keeping this quiet, Tallus.
 I know it’s asking a lot.”

 She was all too aware of the difficult situation she’d put him in.
-Her brother Jarek was one of his closest friends.
-Looking sympathetic, he gave a slight shake of his head.
+Her brother, Jarek, was one of his oldest and closest friends.
+Looking sympathetic, he shook his head slightly.

 “Don’t worry about it.
 You’re going to have to tell everyone soon, though.
 Especially the father and your der’lan.”